hancockbuild/scheduled-content-block/README.md

 - Requires at least: 6.0
 - Tested up to: 6.8.2
 - Requires PHP: 8.2
-- Stable tag: 0.1.1
+- Stable tag: 0.1.2
 - License: GPLv3 or later
 - License URI: https://www.gnu.org/licenses/gpl-3.0.html

+Scheduled Content Block makes creating scheduled content within blocks simple and completely hands-free.

 ## Description
 Scheduled Content Block is a WordPress plugin which enables the easy scheduling of content on WordPress pages or posts via a new Scheduled Content block.
-This plugin makes creating scheduled content within blocks simple and completely hands-free.
+Add a Scheduled Container block, fill it with the content you'd like, set the schdule, and publish yoru post or page.
+The content you create inside the block will only be visible during its scheduled time.

 ## Features
 - Simple container block, allowing you to display content within the block during a specific timeframe.
 - Optional integration with the Breeze caching plugin, purging the site's cache when content is scheduled to become active or inactive.
-- Global settings to choose which user roles may bypass the schedule.
+- Change who is able to see scheduled content on your site with role-based controls.

 ## Changelog
 - v0.0.1: Initial alpha release.